VisualFP/docs/SA/design_concept/content/poc/options_ui_threepenny.typ

 applications that run in a web browser.
 The framework can be combined with Electron for a tighter integration with the desktop environment.

-Threepenny starts a local web server that serves an #ac("HTML") page.
+Threepenny starts a local web server written in Haskell that serves a
+#ac("HTML") page.
-The server uses a WebSocket connection to communicate with the browser.
+Then, the server establishes a WebSocket connection to communicate with the browser.
-Finally, the server sends JavaScript code via this connection to execute it on the client, which is implemented as a JavaScript #ac("FFI").
+Finally, the server sends JavaScript code via this connection to execute it on the client, which is implemented as a JavaScript #ac("FFI") on the Haskell side.

 Threepenny also offers the possibility of implementing the application in
 #ac("FRP") style @threepenny_gui.